 An Alabama criminal background check reveals a person’s entire criminal history through law enforcement and court records.
 It will contain information like arrests, charges, warrants convictions, felonies, sex offenses, misdemeanors, police reports, parole, probation and prison time.
 These reports also show personal details and physical description.

 Due to federal law, anyone wishing to purchase a firearm must have an FBI background check performed.
 The licensed gun dealers run them before sale.
 This year alone, the state has completed more than 419,900 background checks before the sale of firearms in the state.
-Alabama does not require a state-level background check when purchasing a gun or rifle and they do not require private sales to perform background checks either.
+Alabama does not require a state-level background report when purchasing a gun or rifle and they do not require private sales to perform background checks either.
 To qualify, you must also provide ID information to the licensed gun dealer before the background is completed.
 To purchase a gun in the state, you must not have a mental illness, any felonies or drug-related issues.

 On average 474,294 gun checks annually are being conducted through NICS in California.

 The state has strict laws about who can access criminal information contained in background checks, and they monitor their web-based service for compliance.
 They regard misuse as a serious felony offense.
 However, AL is one of the few states with no guidance or laws regarding how an employer can use background check information during the hiring process.
 Employers are, however, subject to federal regulations on discrimination and background information.